lanl-ansi/PowerModels.jl/docs/src/storage.md

 ```
 the storage information can be retrieved via the `"storage"` keyword in the `data` dictionary.
 They will be correspondingly rendered when `PowerModels.print_summary(data)` or `PowerModels.component_table(data, "storage", <columns>)` is called.

-The list of columns for the generic storage model can be found at `PowerModels.mp_storage_columns` and is roughly as follows,
+The list of columns for the generic storage model is roughly as follows,
 ```json
 {
   "index":<int>,